Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 1. Primary.
 It can be either acquired or congenital.

 2. Secondary.
-It manifests itself in the form of various heart diseases associated with a change in the structure of the connective tissue of the inner walls of the shell of the heart.
+It manifests itself in the form of various heart diseases associated with changes in the structure of the connective tissue of the inner walls of the heart lining.

-When diagnosing this pathology, an extremely important point is the exact setting of the degree and type of its development.
+When diagnosing this pathology, an extremely important point is to accurately determine the degree and type of its development.

-The choice of the most effective methods of treatment depends on this.
+The choice of the most effective treatment methods depends on this.

 Symptoms

-Only in the later stages of the development of the disease can the following signs of the disease appear:
+Only in the later stages of the disease may the following signs of illness appear:

-• feeling of pain behind the sternum - they are felt by about 55% of patients.
-As a rule, pains are localized in the left half of a thorax.
-There is no connection with the emotional state of a person or physical activity and pain.
-They can be both short-term and stretch for the whole day.
+• sensation of pain behind the sternum - about 55% of patients feel them.
+As a rule, pain is localized in the left half of the chest.
+There is no connection with a person’s emotional state or physical activity and pain.
+They can be either short-term or last throughout the day.

-A person can feel discomfort both at rest and during exertion;
+A person may feel discomfort both at rest and during exercise;

-• feeling of insufficiency of air - it seems to the patient that he does not have enough air, and he takes a deep breath;
+• feeling of lack of air - the patient feels that he does not have enough air, and he takes a deep breath;

-• violation of the rhythm of the contraction of the heart - it can beat very often or too slowly;
+• disturbance of the rhythm of the heart contraction - it can beat very quickly or too slowly;

 • dizziness;